Joanna Hogg

-Joanna Hogg (born 20 March 1960) is a British film director and screenwriter.
+Joanna Hogg (born 20 March 1960) is an English film director and screenwriter.
 She made her directorial and screenwriting feature film debut in 2007 with Unrelated followed by Archipelago (2010), Exhibition (2013), The Souvenir (2019), The Souvenir Part II (2021), and The Eternal Daughter (2022).
 Two of her films topped the Sight & Sound annual poll for best film in their respective years, receiving nominations at the British Independent Film Awards, the Independent Spirit Awards and at the Berlin International Film Festival.

 Career

 Early TV work

 After leaving school in the late 1970s, Hogg worked as a photographer and began to make experimental super-8 films after borrowing a camera from Derek Jarman, who became an early mentor after a chance meeting in Patisserie Valerie in Soho.
 One of these, a film about a kinetic sculpture by artist Ron Haselden, won her a place to study direction at the National Film and Television School.
 In 1986, her graduation piece called Caprice starred Tilda Swinton.
 On graduation, Hogg directed several music videos for artists such as Alison Moyet, and won her first television commission writing and directing a programme segment for Janet Street-Porter's Channel Four series Network 7, Flesh + Blood.
 In the 1990s, Hogg directed episodes of London Bridge, Casualty and London's Burning.
 She also directed the EastEnders special EastEnders: Dot's Story (2003).